 Species Туре Presence in MVHF ESA (south) Rapid Response Management if Detected and currently impacting Ash trees. protect 74 Ash Trees in MVHF ESA.
-City is a leader in protecting Ash trees in Natural Areas.
-Watch List Giant Hogweed Herbaceous Plant Known to occur in the City limits but not the MVHF ESA If determined during Step 4 that the species presence White Sweet Clover Herbaceous Plant Known to occur in the MVHF ESA (north) poses a risk to the ESA, rapid response management should be implemented Himalayan Balsam Herbaceous Plant Not known to occur in the ESA but present in London Available Technical Bulletins and Best Management Practices from the Ontario Invasive Plant Council (OPIC) should be reviewed prior to control.
-If a species lacks a OPIC document, a control plan is to be developed prior to implementation of control efforts.
-Japanese Stiltgrass Grass Not known to occur in Ontario Kudzu Vine Known only to occur in Leamington and USA as of 2017 Silvergrass (Miscanthus) Grass Not known to occur in Ontario Wild Chervil Herbaceous Plant Not known to occur in the ESA but present in Ontario Asian Long-horned Beetle Forest Pest Not known to occur in the ESA but present in Ontario If confirmed during step 3, notify OIPC and MNRF.
-Gypsy Moth Forest Pest Not known to occur in the ESA but present in Ontario develop a species specific management plan and Mountain Pine Beetle Forest Pest Not known to occur in Ontario implement rapid response Hemlock Woolly Adelgid Forest Pest Not known to occur in the ESA but present in Ontario management.
-Beech Bark Disease Forest Pathogen Not known to occur in the ESA but present in Ontario - Oak Wilt Forest Pathogen Not known to occur in Ontario Thousand Cankers Disease Forest Pathogen Not known to occur in Ontario Sudden Oak Death Forest Pathogen Not known to occur in Ontario
+City is a leader in protecting Ash trees in Natura Areas.
+Watch List Giant Hogweed Herbaceous Plant Known to occur in the City limits but not the MVHF ESA that the species presence White Sweet Clover Herbaceous Plant Known to occur in the MVHF ESA (north) response management should be implemented.
+Himalayan Balsam Herbaceous Plant Not known to occur in the ESA but present in London Available Technical Bulletins and Best Management Practices from the Ontario Japanese Stiltgrass Grass Not known to occur in Ontario Kudzu Vine Known only to occur in Learnington and USA as of 2017 Silvergrass (Miscanthus) Grass Not known to occur in Ontario Wild Chervil Herbaceous Plant Not known to occur in the ESA but present in Ontario Asian Long-horned Beetle Forest Pest Not known to occur in the ESA but present in Ontario If confirmed during step 3, notify OIPC and MNRF, Gypsy Moth Forest Pest Not known to occur in the ESA but present in Ontario Mountain Pine Beetle Forest Pest Not known to occur in Ontario implement rapid response Hemlock Woolly Adelgid Forest Pest Not known to occur in the ESA but present in Ontario management.
+Beech Bark Disease Forest Pathogen Not known to occur in the ESA but present in Ontario Oak Wilt Forest Pathogen Not known to occur in Ontario Thousand Cankers Disease Forest Pathogen Not known to occur in Ontario Sudden Oak Death Forest Pathogen Not known to occur in Ontario